JorgeCastilloPrz/FABProgressCircle/README.md

 Contributions
 -------------
-Feel free to send `Pull Requests` to this project if you feel that it lacks some functionality.
-I will be pleased to accept or discuss them.
+Feel free to send `Pull Requests` to this repository if you feel that it lacks some functionality.
+I will be pleased to accept or discuss about them.
-However, Material Design guidelines will be required.
+However, **Material Design guidelines will be required**.

 Developed By
 ------------